-Position.
-The CBHTF supports the Department of Health's budget adjustments within the Department's baseline budget to sustain and expand its Suicide Prevention program.
+Strategy.
+The CBHTF supports the Department of Health's budget adjustments within the Department of Health's baseline budget to sustain and expand its Suicide Prevention program.

 Strategy.
 The CBHTF will consider the merits of drafting a resolution of support for the continuation and expansion of the Department of Health's Suicide Prevention program.